junegunn/fzf/README.md

 /usr/local/opt/fzf/install
 ```

+#### Using Cygwin setup-\*.exe

+On Cygwin, you can use the [Cygwin installer](https://cygwin.com/install.html)
+to install fzf.  fzf is split into multiple packages:

+-   "fzf" under Utils: the core fzf executables and documentation.
+-   "fzf-bash" and "fzf-bash-completion" under Shells: the Bash key bindings
+    and completion script respectively.
+-   "fzf-zsh" and "fzf-zsh-completion" under Shells: the Z shell key bindings
+    and completion script respectively.
+-   "fzf-fish" under Shells: the fish key bindings.
+-   "fzf-vim" under Editors: the Vim plugin.

 #### Install as Vim plugin

 Once you have cloned the repository, add the following line to your .vimrc.